 Fitness trackers for kids have become a hot ticket item.
-With more than a third of children overweight or obese, they offer creative solutions to get the younger generation moving.
+With many children overweight or obese, they offer creative solutions to get the younger generation moving.
 Many of these devices are designed to help your kids get fitter and healthier, while making counting steps feel like a fun game.

 Essential reading: Best smartwatches for kids